Troye Sivan Takes The LGBT Community On A Journey To ‘Heaven’ In Poignant New Music Video

 “These really really terrifying questions.
 Am I ever going to find someone?
 Am I ever going to be able to have a family?
 If there is a God, does that God hate?
 If there is a heaven, am I ever going to make it to heaven?”

-On his journey to find truth and wisdom in “Heaven,” Troye mostly finds himself wistfully miming along as droplets of seemingly wash away his pain, while also being held in the arms of an unseen savior who lovingly caresses Sivan as he places his head on his bare chest.
-The imagery is provocative and bold, especially considering just how green he still is when it comes to his success outside of YouTube, but it also brings forth glimmers comparison to another queer artist who was also unafraid of breaking the mold his first time out: the late, great George Michael.
+On his journey to find truth and wisdom in “Heaven,” Troye mostly finds himself wistfully miming along as droplets of rain seemingly wash away his pain, while also being held in the arms of an unseen savior who lovingly caresses Sivan as he places his head on his bare chest.
+The imagery is provocative and bold, especially considering just how green he still is when it comes to his success outside of YouTube, but it also brings forth glimmers comparison to another queer artist who was also unafraid of breaking the mold his first time out on his own: the late, great George Michael.

 Yes, people, I know that that’s a big claim to make less than a month after the “Faith” crooner’s passing, but this isn’t about overwriting his offerings; it’s about literally witnessing the amazing spoils that they continue to bear for those who live under the rainbow.
 Without openly gay performers like Michael, Lambert, or even the greatest “Queen” himself, Freddie Mercury, coming before him, Troye Sivan would not have a platform to grow or use to allow others to do the same one day.